 The jury is now all-in on the podcast industry having tipped into the mainstream.
 As evidenced by the recent annual Edison Infinite Dial 2019 Report, social media has stalled since 2016, while new forms of audio content are picking up the pace.
 Edison reports that over 50% of Americans have tried podcasting, with retention rates of 32%.
 That’s up from 26% last year.
 Audio is marching onwards and upwards driven by the proliferation of wireless earphones and smart speakers combined with the might of music streaming kings Pandora, Spotify and Apple.
 The ease of listening to a cell phone in the car has helped to accelerate these trends, as has the popularity of Audiobooks (per Michael Kozlowski 26% of Americans listened to an audiobook in 2017 to produce $2.5B of sales).
-Overall, it’s become increasingly clear why spoken word audio, and its killer app, the podcast is winning mainstream fans.
+Overall, it’s become increasingly clear why spoken-word audio, and it’s a killer app, the podcast is winning mainstream fans.

 Let’s also recognize for a moment that podcast content is the most intimate form of media content available.
 I often refer to its visceral nature as “the voice inside my head”, and when it is great, it becomes “the voice inside my heart”.